-Anti-racism - a thought and/or practice that seeks to confront, and/or eradicate and/or ameliorate racism.1
+Anti-racism - a thought and/or practice that seeks to confront, and or eradicate and/or ameliorate racism.i

 Culture - distinctive patterns of values, beliefs and ways-of-life of a group of people that may share ethnicity, race, gender or other characteristics.
-It is a dynamic concept that is influenced by environmental, historical, political, geographical, linguistic, spiritual and social factors.2
+It is a dynamic concept that is influenced by environmental, historical, political, geographical, linguistic, spiritual and social factors.ii

-Ethnicity - describing a social group whose members share a sense of common origins, claim common and distinctive history and destiny, possess one or more dimensions of collective individuality and feel a sense of unique collective individuality.2
+Ethnicity - describing a social group whose members share a sense of common origins, claim common and distinctive history and destiny, possess one or more dimensions of collective individuality and feel a sense of unique collective individuality.ii

-Health - a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.3
+Health - a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity. iii

-Mental health - is the embodiment of social, emotional and spiritual wellbeing.
-It provides individuals with the vitality necessary for active living, to achieve goals, and to interact with one another in ways that
+Mental health - is the embodiment of social, emotional and spiritual well-being.
+It provides individuals with the vitality necessary for active living, to achieve goals, and to interact with one another in ways that are respectful and just. iv